MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 However if returning this identifier is not a suitable solution, you might want to set a fallback locale parameter for an interface.
 This parameter corresponds to a language to print the translation for a message in, in case it is not available in the current language.

-You can set this fallback locale by specifying a locale name in a ``.nls.list`` file, after the name of the interface you want this locale to be the fallback for, separated by a colon ``:``.
+Starting with version 2.5.0 of the binary-nls module, you can set this fallback locale by specifying a locale name in a ``.nls.list`` file, after the name of the interface you want this locale to be the fallback for, separated by a colon ``:``.
 For example, with the following ``.nls.list`` file, if a translation is missing in a language for a message in the ``Labels`` and ``Messages`` PO/XML files, the message will be translated to ``en_US`` instead of just returning its ``msgid``/``name``.

 .. code-block::